jay3sh/mepage/_posts/2012-11-24-coffeescript-to-switch-or-not-to-switch.md

 layout: post
 title: "Coffeescript: To switch or not to switch"
 ---
-"Coffeescript: To switch or not to switch"
+Coffeescript: To switch or not to switch
 ===
 For a long time during the development of [3DTin][0] I was toying with the idea of switching to Coffeescript (_"CS" henceforth_) from Javascript (_"JS" henceforth_).
 I was looking for a comprehensive guide about what are the pros and cons for such move.
 I didn't find any such document at the time.
 Now I have been using CS on-and-off for [3DTin][0] in past 6 months.
 I have learnt a lot about the potential benefits and pitfalls of CS.
 This blog post is a collection of what I've learnt.
 Hopefully it will benefit those who are wondering whether to jump the boat.
 But note that, my experiences are not conclusive.
 I am still not sure that complete switch to CS is a good thing for every JS project.